 THE TEN RULES OF CHAN FAMILY CHOY LEE FUT KUNG FU

-* Practice Choy Lee Fut everyday and do not forsake its way without reason.
+– Train Choy Lee Fut every day and do not forsake its way without reason.

-* You must pay utmost respect to your teachers and seniors.
+– You must pay utmost respect to your teachers and senior students.

-* You are not to fight among your brothers and sisters of Choy Lee Fut and to prevent this, when in times of trouble, we use the tiger claw action as a sign that we are Choy Lee Fut practitioners.
+– You are not to fight among your brothers of Choy Lee Fut.
+To prevent this, when in times of trouble, we use the tiger claw (Fu Jau) action as a sign that we are Choy Lee Fut practitioners.

 Only ever use the skills you learn for self-defence.